Snigg-Phil/SNIGGSMARTTEST/docs/underground-parking-with-thirteen-residential-units.md

 Here is an overview of the [different types of meters](/en/cfos-charging-manager/documentation/meter-purposes.htm).

-Costs for charging points: As Snigg Power Brain wallboxes were used, all charging points are free of charge.
+Costs for charging points: As Snigg Smart Controller wallboxes were used, all charging points are free of charge.
 For charging points with other wallboxes, a licence is required for each charging point.
 Available here [in our shop](https://shop.cfos-emobility.de/products/cfos-charging-manager-ladepunkt-lizenz).
 There are no further "subscription" fees.

-Note: A single Snigg Snigg Smart Charger can operate up to 25 devices as Snigg Charging Manager.
+Note: A single Snigg Smart Charger can operate up to 25 devices as Snigg Charging Manager.
 In such cases, a Raspberry Pi is not necessary.

 * [Legal notice / Imprint](/en/contact/contact.htm)
 * [About Snigg eMobility](/en/contact/mission-statement.htm)